Triodos Bank: Criteria for lending

-Triodos is unusual in that it only lends to businesses and charities judged to be of social or ecological benefit.
+Triodos only lends to businesses and charities that it judges to be of social or ecological benefit.
 This "positive screening" extends its policies beyond those of ethical banks which solely avoid investing in companies judged to be doing harm ("negative screening").
-The bank uses money deposited by close to 100,000 savers and lends it to hundreds of organisations, such as fair trade initiatives, organic farms, cultural and arts initiatives, renewable energy projects, and social enterprises.
+The bank uses money deposited by close to 100,000 savers and lends it to hundreds of organizations, such as fair trade initiatives, organic farms, cultural and arts initiatives, renewable energy projects, and social enterprises.